Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 Double-checking the documents again at the Information counter

 The officer at the information counter will check your documents and ask you the reason why you want the NON-O visa again.
-Then he/she will explain the timeline and what you can expect.
-After that, you will get another queue for counter 5 which is the changing visa service and you will come back in the afternoon if you came in the morning.
+Then they will explain the timeline and what you can expect.
+After that, you will get another queue for counter 5, which is the changing visa service, and you will come back in the afternoon if you came in the morning.

 I had the first queue at counter 5.
 You should be on time.
-The officer rechecks our documents again.
+The officer rechecks our documents.
 Remember, all documents require two sets.
-Finally, we will sign our name on each copy.
+Finally, we will sign our names on each copy.
 We don’t need to sign the original documents.
 The officer will mark which document you and your Thai partner need to sign.
 So don’t forget to take the blue pen with you.

 Timeline